PlexTrac/plextrac-manager-util/README.md

 3. Create a default `.env` file by running the `configure` command

-        plextrac configure
+        DOCKER_HUB_KEY=<YOUR_DOCKER_HUB_KEY> plextrac configure

+    This will write a `.env` file to `/opt/plextrac/.env` with default values plus the DOCKER_HUB_KEY that you just provided.

-4. Set your DOCKER_HUB_KEY environment variable in the `.env` file
+4. Set any non-default environment variables in the `.env` file

         vim /opt/plextrac/.env

-    You should update the following vars:
+    You should check the following vars:

         DOCKER_HUB_KEY    # Your token for pulling images from the plextrac private Docker Hub registry UPGRADE_STRATEGY  # A docker image tag to pull (i.e. 'stable', 'edge', 'imminent', or a git commitish)